 I fail to see the necessity of an ongoing relationship with any organization given the poignant conflict, mixed message, nature of hypocrisy and harm this could do to all animals and the organization touting this inclusivity in “teaching” abuse and pseudoscience perpetuate.
 The affiliation or association with the slightest impropriety is simply unacceptable and sends the wrong message.

 It is imperative to lead by example and to maintain the rock-solid foundation and trust that organizations have earned over the years.
 This will allow an organization to continue being relevant and a present-day leader in the science of behavior and training, morals, and ethics that set the standard for our entire community.
-Compassion and respect are the antithesis of punition, shock collars, choke chains, pinch/prong collars, and force.
+Compassion and respect are the antithesis of punition, shock collars, choke chains, pinch/prong collars, force, and fear.
 It is imperative that we are unified in our mission, voice, and message via clear, concise and consistent messages.
-Any waiver of that message could easily be misconstrued and send the wrong message and only serve to bifurcate our community.
+Any waiver of that message could easily be misconstrued and only serve to bifurcate our community.

 I will often hear the logical fallacy tu quoque in defense of shock collars or inclusivity.
-As a vegan, I often hear such arguments like “being a vegan means the food won’t taste as good.”
-The argument against shock collars is an ethical one.
+The argument against shock collars is an ethical and moral one.
 Therefore it is a red herring to bring up perceived training results.
-Most often the perception of a “behaved” dog when trained by a traditional dog trainer is out of fear, intimidation, pain, punishment and/or learned helplessness.
+One must ask, “training results at the expense of who?”
+A “behaved” dog, when trained by a traditional dog trainer, is a dog that is listless, and emotionally damaged or exhibiting learned helplessness brought upon by fear, intimidation, pain, punishment.
 When you see a listless dog lay by a handler’s side, it would behoove oneself to be critical and investigate the methods that were used to achieve these results and not to romanticize them and use this perception as the rationalization for inclusivity.
 It is a moot point how “behaved” a dog appears to be.
 The central question an individual must ask oneself is, “does compassion and humane treatment trump results?”
-The answer couldn’t be any more salient and resounding – YES.
+The answer couldn’t be any more salient and resounding – yes.
 It is never OK to abuse a dog.
 When dog training, expediency should never trump the humane, ethical treatment and welfare of your dog.
 The first rule, do no harm.

 “As long as we oppress other living beings we will create a culture of oppression.”